PongPong3x/ScottLozanop/README.md

 7. Import a few accounts including account 0 from the node running into metamask to test.
 8. Don't forget to log out before switching addresses to test purchasing.
 Otherwise, any address can create items.

+## For Local Development/Deployment
+1. In Pages docs create-item, index, my-assets and creator-dashboard, replace the two import statements with the path to the .json files for both contracts in your artifacts directory after compiling.
+The Import paths to replace will resemble '../artifacts/contracts/Market.sol/NFTMarket.json' Below are the import statements to change:

+    -import NFT from './NFT.json'
+    -import Market from './NFTMarket.json'

+2. After changing the import path, you can delete NFT.json and NFTMarket.json in the pages directory

 ## Running Unit Tests

 1. In terminal, in root directory, run npx hardhat test